Health + Wellness

 COVID-19 Return to Campus Guidelines

-Prior to campus arrival, all students must complete the COVID-19 Return to Guidelines for Fall 2020, which can be accessed via Magnus Health portal.
-In order to ensure a successful Fall 2020, it is important that we all abide by the health and safety guidelines and do our part to: Wear a Mask, Wash your Hands, and practice Social Distancing.
-Link HERE
+Prior to campus arrival, all students must complete the COVID-19 required testing* for Spring 2021 and results uploaded to the Magnus Health portal.
+In order to ensure a successful Spring 2021, it is important that we all abide by the health and safety guidelines and do our part to: Wear a Mask, Wash your Hands, and practice Social Distancing.
+Link to communications HERE

 Face Masks are Required on Campus